prestonf99/Regime_Change_Machine_Learning/README.md

 4. Navigate to the folder that contains the files in the repository and ensure that the markov.py & hidden_markov.ipynb are in the same folder.

-5. Open hidden_markov.ipynb & hit shift+enter until all of the charts are loaded in (should be relatively quick).
+5. Open hidden_markov.ipynb & hit shift+enter until all of the charts are loaded.
+Refer to the bottom of this file for troubleshooting tips.

 6. The hidden_markov.ipynb file will walk you through the exercise step-by-step; imports, calculations, model configuration, initial testing, scrutinizing the model, and more are all in that file.